AdityaGoyal1999/AndroidGameProject/README.md

 </ol>

-<b>Contributors</b> - Aditya Goyal, Uttkarsh Berwal, Zohaib Rehman, Tony Liu, Rutav Shah and Sargunan Murthy
+<b>Contributors</b> - Aditya Goyal, Uttkarsh Berwal, Zohaib Rehman, Tony Liu, Rutav Shah and Sargunan Murthy <br>
+All rights are held by us.
+Contact us for any information and improvisations.